 The Company is of the view that the information disclosed in this annual report should be sufficient for shareholders of the Company to form an adequate understanding of the Company's remuneration policies and practice.
-The Company believes that full disclosure of remuneration of each individual director, the Acting Group Chief Executive Officer and the top five key management personnel on a named basis could be disadvantageous to the Group's business interest, given the highly competitive industry conditions.
+The Company believes that full disclosure of remuneration of each individual director and the top key management personnel on a named basis could be disadvantageous to the Group's business interest, given the highly competitive industry conditions.